Hearing Aid Batteries

 Hearing aid technology has changed a great deal, but one thing remains constant — hearing aids need power.
 The most common way are disposable batteries, though rechargeable hearing aids are becoming more popular.

 Standard Hearing Aid Batteries

 Most of today’s hearing aids that are powered by disposable batteries use zinc-air batteries, the small, disc-shaped batteries that are sometimes called “button batteries.”
 These batteries come in a variety of types and sizes for use in different types of hearing aids.
-Depending on their size and type of hearing aid they’re powering, they can last from anywhere between three and twenty days before needing to be replaced.
+Depending on their size and type of hearing aid they’re powering, they can last from anywhere between 3 to 20 days before needing to be replaced.

 Rechargeable Hearing Aid Batteries

 Rechargeable hearing aid batteries are convenient and reliable.
 The technology is still new and there are important differences to consider.

 Not all rechargeable hearing aids are appropriate for all types of treatable hearing loss.